Champagne Papi (Atlanta)

 "Champagne Papi" is the seventh episode of the second season of the American comedy-drama television series Atlanta.
 It is the 17th overall episode of the series and was written by Ibra Ake, and directed by Amy Seimetz.
 It was first broadcast on FX in the United States on April 12, 2018.

 The series is set in Atlanta and follows Earnest "Earn" Marks, as he tries to redeem himself in the eyes of his ex-girlfriend Van, who is also the mother of his daughter Lottie; as well as his parents and his cousin Alfred, who raps under the stage name "Paper Boi"; and Darius, Alfred's eccentric right-hand man.
-In the episode, Van and her friends attend a New Year's Eve hosted by Drake, hoping that meeting him will improve her image.
+In the episode, Van and her friends attend a New Year's Eve party hosted by Drake, hoping that meeting him will improve her image.
 At the mansion, she discovers one of Drake's secrets.

 According to Nielsen Media Research, the episode was seen by an estimated 0.694 million household viewers and gained a 0.4 ratings share among adults aged 18–49.
 The episode received extremely positive reviews from critics, who praised the episode's absurdist themes and performances.
 Its exploration of feminine beauty ideal and negative effects of social media drew attention.